Kivt/JavaScript-Game/README.md

 # JavaScript-Game
-Demo of simple game, created with PhaserJS and webpack
+Demo of simple arcade game, created with PhaserJS and webpack

 ### Installation
 `npm install`